 Most of our North American Iron Ore long-term supply agreements are comprised of a base price with annual price adjustment factors.
 These price adjustment factors vary based on the agreement but typically include adjustments based upon changes in international pellet prices, changes in specified Producers Price Indices including those for all commodities, industrial commodities, energy and steel.
 The adjustments generally operate in the same manner, with each factor typically comprising a portion of the price adjustment, although the weighting of each factor varies based upon the specific terms of each agreement.
 One of our term supply agreements contains price collars, which typically limit the percentage increase or decrease in prices for our iron ore pellets during any given year.
 In most cases, these adjustment factors have not been finalized at the time our product is sold; we routinely estimate these adjustment factors.
 The price adjustment factors have been evaluated to determine if they contain embedded derivatives.
-We evaluated the embedded derivatives in the supply agreements in accordance with the provisions of SFAS, 133, Accounting for Derivative Instruments and Hedging Activities, as amended by SFAS 138, Accounting for Certain Derivative Instruments and Certain Hedging Activities - an amendment of FASB Statement No. 133.
+We evaluated the embedded derivatives in the supply agreements in accordance with the provisions of SFAS, 133, Accounting for Derivative Instruments and Hedging Activities - an amendment of FASB Statement No. 133.
 The price adjustment factors share the same economic characteristics and risks as the host contract and are integral to the host contract as inflation adjustments; accordingly they have not been separately valued as derivative instruments.